To create an inland movement that builds land-to-sea stewardship.

-For citizens and communities to take an active role in improving the impacts and relationships between the inland, the coastal, and the ocean
+For individuals and communities to take an active role in improving the impacts and relationships between the inland, the coasts, and the ocean.

-Inland states should have a voice in ocean protection, since what we do inland has a direct impact on the sea.
-Think about what we eat, the energy we use, and how we take care of our streams and creeks, which all lead downstream to the ocean.
-Advocates are working with the Inland Ocean Coalition to start their own inland ocean Chapters around the county and in Canada.
-In Illinois, Arizona, Utah, Colorado, Michigan, and Manitoba, affiliates are engaging inland communities and strengthening the Coalition to encourage activism around ocean and watershed conservation.
+Inland states should have a voice in ocean protection, since what we do inland has a direct impact on the sea—think about what we eat, the energy we use, and how we take care of our streams and creeks, which all lead downstream to the ocean.
+Advocates work with the Inland Ocean Coalition on issues of local and national importance through their own inland ocean chapters.
+In Illinois, Arizona, Utah, Colorado, Michigan, Buffalo, NY and Manitoba, Canada, affiliates are engaging inland communities and strengthening the Coalition to encourage activism around ocean and watershed conservation.

 The Inland Ocean Coalition began as the Colorado Ocean Coalition (COCO) in 2011.
 Founded by Vicki Nichols Goldstein after a family move to landlocked Boulder, CO in 2009, the Coalition’s aim was to inspire and empower Colorado citizens to promote the health of our ocean through education and community involvement.